raitechnology/raids/README.md

 [Memcached](https://github.com/memcached/memcached), this is not a drop in replacement for them.
 There are some things that both services do better because they target different types applications.
 Both systems have a long history of service performed at high performance levels.
 Rai has traditionally focused on PubSub systems, and that is true of Rai DS as well.
-The type of PubSub system Rai implements is a caching layer that is concerned with maintaining last value consistency between publisher and subscriber.
+The type of PubSub system Rai implements is a caching layer that bridges publishers to subscribers while maintaining last value consistency between publisher and subscriber.
 This is different from a fire and forget system like Redis and also different from a persistent queue system like Kafka.
 Rai DS aims to provide both fire and forget semantics or last value consistency, depending the service type, but not persistent queues, except for the Redis Stream data type.

 ### A Focus on Latency